 The point of my sermon is that we do have a system here, it's a biblical ministry system and it works.
 Let's use it in order to get things done.
 Let's use the system, it works very well, it has worked for many, many years.

-Everything in this congregation is keyed off of the system represented in this flowchart; our work, our ministers, our budget, everything.
-So if you want to get something done then use the system.
+Everything in this congregation is keyed off of the system represented in this flowchart: our work, our ministers, our budget, everything.
+So if you want to get something done, then use the system.

 The reason churches don't grow is that one or more ministries are not working at all.
-You know I've done seminars on church growth and I've analyzed a church's ministry system.
-And a lot of times they're very busy in fellowship and they've got a great worship ministry and they've got zero projects in evangelism.
-They don't preach the gospel at all in any way, they don't do it to their community, they have no missionaries.
-They support and say, "How you're going to grow the church "if you don't plant any seed?"
-So this system is really good because it exposes where we're strong, where were weak, where our money is, where, you know, where we're putting the emphasis.
+I've done seminars on church growth and I've analyzed a church's ministry system.
+And a lot of times they're very busy in fellowship and they've got a great worship ministry, but they've got zero projects in evangelism.
+They don't preach the gospel at all in any way, they don't do it to their community, they have no missionaries they support.
+How you're going to grow the church if you don't plant any seed?

+So this system is really good because it exposes where we're strong, where we're weak, where our money is, where we're putting the emphasis.

 I think here in Choctaw it's pretty well-balanced.
 We've got work going in all the areas of ministry.
 Our problem is to keep them going, make sure everybody is active.
-The problem is; there are some ministries that have no names next to them and there are some members whose name is never attached to any ministry.
+The problem is there are some ministries that have no names next to them and there are some members whose name is never attached to any ministry.

 I remind you, coming to church is not a ministry.
 Attending worship is not your service to the Lord.
 Yeah, attending services is a command, we're obeying the Lord when we come to the service.
 When He said, "Do this in remembrance of me."
 And later on we find out, "do this every Lord's Day."
 When we come to the Lord's Day, were obeying the Lord, we're praising the Lord, we're offering worship to the Lord but that's not our ministry.
 If you're here an hour ahead of time and filling the communion cups and getting stuff ready, okay, that's a ministry.
 If you're here early opening the doors, vacuuming- if you're here on Saturday vacuuming, cleaning up, okay, that's a ministry.

 So my invitation therefore is two-fold this morning.
 If you've not yet obeyed the gospel in repentance and baptism, do so today.
-Don't put off the salvation of your soul to another day for which there is no guarantee, yeah?
-Some of us in this church lived to be '90 plus years but a lot of us don't.
+Don't put off the salvation of your soul to another day for which there is no guarantee.
+Some of us in this church live to be 90 plus years, but a lot of us don't.
 And nobody knows who is who.
-So if you haven't responded in repentance and baptism know for sure, you have not responded to the gospel, do that today.
+So if you haven't responded in repentance and baptism, know for sure you have not responded to the gospel.
+Do that today.

 And secondly, please learn and use our system, learn and use the ministry system that we have in place in order to do God's work.
 I encourage anyone here who needs to respond in any way whatsoever, that this is the time that we have set aside for that.
 If you need to respond in any way please come forward now as we stand and sing.